 Knock Down Spider Webs

 Knock 'em down.
 Spiders spend a lot of time perfecting their silky masterpiece.
-When we knock down webs, we’re discouraging them from spinning a web in that location.
+When you knock down webs, you're discouraging them from spinning a web in that location.
 Spiders are smart and won’t want to create more work for themselves.
 The next time you’re sweeping, take a minute to tackle spider webs.
 You can also use a vacuum, which will help you get rid of any eggs that were left behind.
 This is a great way to prevent any future encounters with spiders.

 Plant Spider-Repelling Plants